Enrollment is now open for Spring 2024.

 I'm outside of the United States or have a challenging schedule, can I still take this class?

 Yes.
 The 2-unit course is asynchronous and fully-online, meaning that you can watch the lectures and complete your assignments on your own time and on the schedule that works best for you each week.
-We also have many "live" components available to you throughout the course, including office hours with our all-star UC Berkeley faculty and hour-long sessions that offer you an opportunity to engage even more deeply with the critical thinking, communication, and collaboration skills taught in our course.
+We also have many "live" components available to you throughout the course, including office hours with our all-star UC Berkeley faculty and Zoom sessions that offer you an opportunity to engage even more deeply with the critical thinking, communication, and collaboration skills taught in our course.
 In consideration of our students' varying schedules, we try our best to offer these at different times throughout the week.

 What's the workload like?
 How many hours a week should I expect with this course?